Login

 Fig. 2 Calculated result

-Note: The number of periods must always be a whole number.
-If “# Periods” is set to unknown, the calculator returns an integer value only.
-This can result in large rounding differences.
-If “Rounding” is set to Open Balance, the final balance may be above or below zero.
-If the loan is overpaid (open balance below zero), reduce the calculated “# Periods” by one; the balance will then be above zero.
-If the balance is above zero, increase the “# Periods” by one; the balance will then fall below zero.
-In either case, set Rounding Options to Adjust last amount to reach “0” balance to ensure the ending balance is zero.
-You do not have to use the calculated term exactly; you may adjust the term and rounding settings to meet your requirements.
+If the loan is overpaid (ending balance is below zero), decrease the calculated “# Periods” by one.
+This will bring the balance above zero.
+If the balance is above zero, increase “# Periods” by one.
+This will bring the balance below zero.
+In either case, in Rounding Options, select Adjust last amount to reach “0” balance to ensure the loan is completely paid off.
+You are not required to use the exact calculated term.
+You may adjust the term and rounding settings to meet your specific requirements.

 Adjusted loan term